PLTW Professional Development

 Phase 3: Ongoing Training for PLTW Course Updates

-Ongoing training is the third phase of the PLTW professional development program and is largely administered through the Virtual Academy (soon to be PLTW's new Learning Management System).
+Ongoing training is the third phase of the PLTW professional development program and is largely administered through PLTW's Learning Management System.
 It is designed to provide PLTW teachers with opportunities for continuous professional development to further their understanding of course tools, content, and concepts after they have successfully completed Core Training.

 Core Training Instructors are Affiliate Professors, Lead Teachers, and Master Teachers who lead Core Training sessions and provide ongoing professional development and outreach in conjunction with PLTW and University Affiliates.
 CTIs act as local and national best practice resources and assist in the development of curricula, instructional support materials, and course assessments.
 They possess a rich understanding of PLTW course curriculum and how the subject matter is created, organized, and linked to other disciplines, as well as its applications outside of the classroom.